 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs

-Introduction to 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs.
-A Special Report for Seniors, the Disabled, and Their Families By David A. Cutner, Esq.
+A Special Report for Seniors, Disabled People, and Their Families, by David A. Cutner, Esq.

-Today's astronomical medical and health care costs are often overwhelming for those with chronic illness or serious injury.
+Today’s astronomical medical and health care costs are often overwhelming for those with chronic illness or serious injury.
 Protecting your money, income and assets is a primary concern if you need long-term care.
-Yet surprisingly, few people realize how quickly financial danger can sneak up and overtake them, Wiping out a lifetime of savings and the lifestyle they're accustomed to.
+Yet surprisingly, few people realize how quickly financial danger can sneak up and overtake them, wiping out a lifetime of savings and the lifestyle they are accustomed to enjoying.

-A major focus of Elder Law is on planning and paying for long-term care needed by senior citizens and disabled people, and obtaining Medicaid eligibility for them.
-A common misconception is that you have to be poor or completely deplete your income and assets to get Medicaid.
+A major focus of Elder Law is on planning and paying for long-term care needed by senior citizens and disabled people and obtaining Medicaid eligibility for them.
+A common misconception is that you must be poor or completely deplete your income and assets to get Medicaid.
 This is based on a lack of understanding of what federal and New York State laws allow.
 Elder Law attorneys serve a wide spectrum of clients with varying financial profiles, including some who have substantial reserves.

 With proper planning, you can achieve Medicaid eligibility and maintain your financial status and lifestyle.
 You don’t have to be destitute or spend all your assets; you simply have to qualify by meeting certain financial criteria.
 That’s accomplished with a variety of planning approaches, including transferring assets, setting up trusts, creating annuities and using various other legal tools.
 A lawyer who is proficient in applying these techniques can gain many excellent benefits for you and your loved ones, often far beyond what you might think is available.

-Please understand that the ideas, concepts and strategies in this Special Report are not legal advice.
+Please understand that the ideas, concepts, and strategies in this Special Report are not legal advice.
 Medicaid planning is complex.
-Each case has unique facts that can affect the outcome, and requires individual attention and analysis.
-So While these are general principles that may apply in many situations, realize that your individual circumstances need to be thoroughly evaluated by a knowledgeable lawyer before any action is taken.
+Each case has unique facts that can affect the outcome and require individual attention and analysis.
+Thus, while the following provides general principles that may apply in many situations, please be mindful that your individual circumstances need to be thoroughly evaluated by a knowledgeable lawyer before any action is taken.

 While many of the ideas in this Special Report might be of general interest, the report is oriented to residents of New York State.
-If you live elsewhere, you'll need to consult an Elder Law attorney in your state to determine how its laws specifically apply to your circumstances.
+If you live elsewhere, you will need to consult an Elder Law attorney in your state to determine how its laws specifically apply to your circumstances.